paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-09-28-a_cohesive_and_unified_identity_for_british_government.markdown

 * [Project 1 Logo Design Guidelines](http://web.archive.org/web/20110228221006/http://rijkshuisstijl.communicatieplein.nl/) (retrieved from the Internet Archive, in Dutch)

-{% figure <strong>Logos for Dutch Government and Ministries:</strong> A single identity system is used across the different Dutch ministries.
-Shown here are the main government logo are those for ministries of Justice; Health, Welfare and Sport; Finance and Foreign Affairs. %}
+{% figure "**Logos for Dutch Government and Ministries:** A single identity system is used across the different Dutch ministries.
+Shown here are the main government logo are those for ministries of Justice; Health, Welfare and Sport; Finance and Foreign Affairs" %}
 ![](/assets/images/2009/09/dutchgovernment.png)
 {% endfigure %}